“Remember,” my wife told me, “you have to take the cat to the vet today.”

 It was me who howled as Cat dug his claws into my lap to launch himself into orbit around the interior of my car.

-Despite the agony, I managed to curb the car at the clinic and with a little coaxing, unriveted Cat from the passenger seat and attached him to the skin of my forearm where he dangled comfortably while we went in to see the Vet.
+Despite the agony, I managed to park at the clinic and with a little coaxing, unriveted Cat from the passenger seat.
+I then attached him to the skin of my forearm where he dangled comfortably while we went in to see the Vet.

 There was only one other pet in the waiting room, a mournful Basset hound whose droopy eyes and long face said that he didn’t want to be there either.